Eight Pakistani Shi'ites killed in sectarian attack

-QUETTA Pakistan (Reuters) - Eight Shi‘ite members of Pakistan’s ethnic Hazara minority were killed and one wounded on Thursday, after gunmen opened fire on a bus in the volatile province of Baluchistan, police said.
+QUETTA, Pakistan, Oct 23 (Reuters) - Eight Shi‘ite members of Pakistan’s ethnic Hazara minority were killed and one wounded on Thursday, when gunmen opened fire on a bus in the volatile province of Baluchistan, police said.

 No one immediately claimed responsibility.
 Lashkar-e-Jhangvi, a radical Sunni militant group, has carried out many gun and bomb attacks on Hazaras in the past.